begolu2/rktik-thesis/04_discussion.md

 ### Usage of features

 The number of users who have used specific features at least once in a given week was assessed using Amplitude.
 A count was recorded by firing an Amplitude callback when a user triggers the user interface control associated with the measured action.
+In the following I list the assessed metrics, events used to measure them and describe the resulting measurement data.

 #### Creating a thought